Ducktatorrr/uptime-goat-node/README.md

 ## 📦 Quick Start with Docker (strongly discouraged)

-To run the goat report script using Docker, follow these steps:
+To run the goat report node using Docker, follow these steps:

 1. **Pull the pre-built Docker image**: